nickbild/artemis/README.md

 ### Servo Control

-An Adafruit Itsy Bitsy M4 Express was used to simplify control of the servos.
+An Adafruit Itsy Bitsy M4 Express microcontroller dev board was used to simplify control of the servos.
 The [Arduino sketch is available here](https://github.com/nickbild/artemis/blob/master/servo_handler/servo_handler.ino).

 ## Media